spassvogel/gilles-game/docs/thoughts.md

 See [GURPS Combat Example (Basic)](https://www.youtube.com/watch?v=-G0l_n9rEYk) https://www.youtube.com/watch?v=LO8BHmnIrVU
 - [ ] When attacking, first roll to hit.
 Weapon skill determines hit or miss.
 For ranged, a distance penalty applies.
 Also cover bonus can be in effect.
-- [ ] research: how does weapon skill work? does it include STR? can it increasy by time? let's assume for now we fix it to a value
+- [x] research: how does weapon skill work? does it include STR? can it increasy by time? let's assume for now we fix it to a value
+- [ ] When slashing, look at weapon type.
+Then take associated weapon skill.
+    Roll 3d6 and if result is higher than weapon skill, it's a miss

 - [ ] Defender rolls to dodge.
 Dodge% is in effect at equal level.
 Otherwise penalty applies, eg 10% per level difference